SHaroonShah/Readme-Developers-Hub---Production/docs/📦 Shipment creation and manifesting workflows/windsor-framework-a-new-trade-regulation-between-great-britain-and-northern-ireland.md

 ---
 title: >-
-  Windsor framework: A new trade regulation between Great Britain and Northern Ireland
+  Windsor Framework: A new trade regulation between Great Britain and Northern Ireland
 excerpt: >-
   The _Windsor Framework_ is a crucial agreement established between the United